OkoloArt/Resume_App/README.md

 - The aim of this project is to easily and concisely display an itemized qualifications as an Android Developer.

 ## Built with
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
-To run Kotlin on your computer, you will need to install the Kotlin compiler
+To run Kotlin on your computer, you will need to install the Kotlin compiler.
 - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) - Collection of libraries that help you design robust, testable, and maintainable apps.
   - [Jetpack Navigation](https://developer.android.com/guide/navigation) - Navigation refers to the interactions that allow users to navigate across, into, and back out from the different pieces of content within your app
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android.